 The carnivore diet does provide basic nutrition and a feeling of fullness, but there are crucial elements such as vitamins, minerals, and fiber that are missing as a result of restricting all plant-based foods.
 You may have to supplement to receive more comprehensive nutrition and safeguard against certain illnesses.

 Up to you

 Only you can decide if the carnivore diet is worth a try; It sounds delicious and satisfying, but you'll have to decide if eliminating all plant-based foods from your diet is something you can do.
-Who knows, we might give it a try one day as well.
+Who knows, we might give it a try one day as well as we did with egg fast.
 It sure won't be a dull diet anymore after trying this carnivore cake.